How to Keep Kids Safe in the Car

 - They can stay seated this way for the duration of your trip.

-Once your child starts wearing just a seat belt, you’ll want to keep these safety measures in mind:
+Once the child starts wearing just a seat belt, you’ll want to keep these safety measures in mind:

 - Avoid products that claim to help seat belts fit more securely.
 These products are not made in accordance with, or regulated by, federal safety standards.
 If your child is tall enough and mature enough to sit properly in a seat belt, they should not need anything additional to help.